SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 # What is Kubernetes?

 Kubernetes is a Google-developed open source **container orchestration platform** for **automating** the *deployment*, *scaling*, and *management of containerized applications* across a distributed cluster of nodes.
 Containerized applications are those that run *inside containers*.

+> **Kubernetes supports various container runtimes:** Kubernetes supports multiple container runtimes, one of them being Docker, which is one of the most well-known container tools on the market.

 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 Kubernetes is often shortened to **K8s**, which comes from the fact that there are eight letters between the "K" and the "s."
 Kubernetes has become the de facto standard for container orchestration.